Ryan2144/2048s-by-me/README.md

-# 2048s-by-me
+# 2048's by me
-An archive of the 2048 games I created
+An archive of the 2048 games I created.